pip-services/pip-services-docs/content/en/node/kafka/connect/kafka_connection.md

 #### readQueueNames
 Reads a list of registered queue names.
-If connection doesn't support this function, it returns an empty list.
+If the connection doesn't support this function, it returns an empty list.

 > `public` readQueueNames(): Promise\<string[]\>